 October 18, 2016

 For people who experienced a heart attack or stroke, regular use of low-dose aspirin — 325 milligrams or less — has long been recommended as a way to prevent another cardiovascular incident from occurring.
-Moreover, additional research has found taking aspirin may also reduce your risk of colorectal cancer after 10 years of use.
+Moreover, additional research has found taking aspirin may also reduce the risk of colorectal cancer after ten years of use.

 Earlier this year, the U.S. Preventive Services Task Force (USPSTF) revised its proposal on low-dose aspirin as a means of prevention of cardiovascular disease.
 It now finds aspirin to reduce the risk of colorectal cancer, as well.
 The task force recommends low-dose aspirin for adults, ages 50 to 59, who are at increased risk of cardiovascular disease but not at increased risk of gastrointestinal bleeding.
-For adults, ages 60 to 69, but otherwise in the same category, evidence suggests they are also likely to benefit but must consult their physician before starting any kind of aspiring regiment.
+For adults, ages 60 to 69, but otherwise in the same category, evidence suggests they are also likely to benefit but must consult a physician before starting any aspirin therapy.

 If you are considering whether to begin taking aspirin to prevent colorectal cancer, first speak to your gastroenterologist!
 There are no recommendations for taking aspirin solely for the purpose of preventing cancer.
 Regular screening for colorectal cancer and precancerous polyps remains the best way to prevent colorectal cancer from developing.